-PRE-STUDENT TEACHING PRACTICUM BHSU STUDENT'S RESPONSIBILITIES use, and discipline techniques.
+1. OBSERVING: The BHSU student should observe the classroom, lessons, technology use, and discipline techniques.
 During the first few visits to the classroom, they should complete the observation form that is included in their student handbook.
 In addition, they will observe parent teacher conferences to learn how to conduct conferences with parents and/or guardians.